awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-s3.md

 The above examples illustrate how to create a new bucket in the specified region, to view the list of objects in the bucket, and to delete the bucket\.
 Other Amazon S3 bucket operations allow you work with the metadata or properties of the bucket\.
 For example, you can set up your API to call the Amazon S3's [PUT /?notification](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTnotification.html#RESTBucketPUTnotification-requests) action to set up notifications on the bucket, to call [PUT /?acl](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTacl.html#RESTBucketPUTacl-requests) to set an access control list on the bucket, etc\.
 The API set up is similar, except for that you must append appropriate query parameters to the Amazon S3 endpoint URLs\.
 At run time, you must provide the appropriate XML payload to the method request\.
 The same can be said about supporting the other GET and DELETE operations on a Amazon S3 bucket\.
 For more information on possible &S3; actions on a bucket, see [Amazon S3 Operations on Buckets](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketOps.html)\.

-## Expose API Methods to Access an Amazon S3 Object in a Bucket<a name="api-items-in-folder-as-s3-objects-in-bucket"></a>
+## Expose API methods to access an Amazon S3 object in a bucket<a name="api-items-in-folder-as-s3-objects-in-bucket"></a>

 Amazon S3 supports GET, DELETE, HEAD, OPTIONS, POST and PUT actions to access and manage objects in a given bucket\.
 For the complete list of supported actions, see [Amazon S3 Operations on Objects](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectOps.html)\.

 In this tutorial, we expose the [PUT Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html) operation, the [GET Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectGET.html) operation, [HEAD Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectHEAD.html) operation, and the [DELETE Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectDELETE.html) operation through the API methods of `PUT /{folder}/{item}`, `GET /{folder}/{item}`, `HEAD /{folder}/{item}` and `DELETE /{folder}/{item}`, respectively\.

-The API setups for the PUT, GET and DELETE methods on `/{folder}/{item}` are the similar to those on `/{folder}`, as prescribed in [Expose API Methods to Access an Amazon S3 Bucket](#api-folder-operations-as-s3-bucket-actions)\.
+The API setups for the PUT, GET and DELETE methods on `/{folder}/{item}` are the similar to those on `/{folder}`, as prescribed in [Expose API methods to access an Amazon S3 bucket](#api-folder-operations-as-s3-bucket-actions)\.
 One major difference is that the object\-related request path has an additional path parameter of `{item}` and this path parameter must be mapped to the integration request path parameter of `{object}`\.

 ![\[Integrate the PUT method request on /{folder}/{item} resource with Amazon S3\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/aws_proxy_s3_setup_object_integration_request.png)